dandavison/dandavison.github.io/pages/linear_algebra.md

 $$

 Note that we haven't said what $\i$ and $\j$ are yet; they _define_ the 2-dimensional space that we're considering.
-But, in physics at least, they will often be unit vectors in "normal 2D space".
+But, we can think of them for now as the usual unit vectors in 2D space.

 So the matrix tells us where the basis vectors have been taken to.
 Any other vector $f\i + g\j$ is taken to wherever that is using the transformed basis